json-schema-org/json-schema-org.github.io/implementations.md

 #### Testing

 -   Python
-    -   [hypothesis-jsonschema](https://github.com/Zac-HD/hypothesis-jsonschema) (MPL) *draft-07, -06, -04*;  creates [Hypothesis](https://hypothesis.works/) strategies for documents which match any schema, even with complex and interacting constraints.
+    -   [hypothesis-jsonschema](https://github.com/Zac-HD/hypothesis-jsonschema) (MPL) *draft-07, -06, -04*;  takes any schema, even with complex and interacting constraints, and returns a [Hypothesis](https://hypothesis.works/) strategy which can generate valid documents for testing.
-    -   [hypo\_schema](https://github.com/mlakewood/hypo_schema) (BSD-2-Clause) Creates generators for Hypothesis from JSON Schema

 #### Editors